By the end of this tutorial your WordPress – site/blog will have an SLL certificate, so that it can be served over the secure HTTPS protocol.

 Bitnami uses a tool called Lego to automate some of the SSL-certificate juggling.
 The program might be already installed under /opt/bitnami/letsencrypt/.
 In my case it wasn’t.
 You can find out whether it is by typing:

-…you’re golden and you can jump forward to #4.
-If it only says:
+If you see lego listed you’re golden and you can jump forward to #4.
+If not – you guessed it – install Lego first.

 >> Installing Lego